New Development Applications

 Building work is generally not permitted over easements.
 If you need to construct a building over an easement, approval (in writing) must be obtained from the authority that has control of the easement.
 The Certificate of Title will detail any easements which may be located on your land and which authority has the benefit of that easement(s).

-In some instances, an encumbrance specifying special building requirements may be registered on the Certificate of Title.
+Sometimes an encumbrance specifying special building requirements may be registered on the Certificate of Title for your property.
 These requirements may include the use of certain building materials, fencing designs or distances from boundaries.
 You should check the Certificate of Title to ensure you are not restricted by such an encumbrance.

 Please note that Council does not enforce private encumbrances between landowners and developers.

-You will need to have your completed Development Application Form and all relevant documentation listed above saved onto your computer before you use this facility.
+You will need to have your completed Development Application Form and all of your plans and documentation saved onto your computer before you use this facility.

-If you need assistance lodging your Development Application electronically, please use our Electronic Development Application Lodgement Guide.
+If you need help lodging your Development Application electronically, please refer to our Electronic Development Application Lodgement Guide.

 Please note that if an application is received electronically after business hours it will be deemed to have been received the following business day.